Fruits and Farinacea: Reception

-The New York Medical Gazette and Journal of Health praised Smith's writing and described it as "the best book on the subject, and immeasurably superior to any which have been written here in this department."
-However, the reviewer criticized Russell Trall's added notes as a salesman advertisement for other publications.
-A reviewer in the New Hampshire Journal of Medicine in 1854 was unconvinced by Smith's arguments against meat and also criticized Trall's notes as shameless sales promotion.
+The New York Medical Gazette and Journal of Health praised Smith's writing and described the book as "the best book on the subject, and immeasurably superior to any which have been written here in this department."
+The reviewer criticised Russell Trall's added notes as promotional material for other publications.
+A reviewer in the New Hampshire Journal of Medicine in 1854 was unconvinced by Smith's arguments against meat and also criticised Trall's notes as promotional.

 A review in the Chemical News and Journal of Industrial Science in 1874 commented that Smith's "arguments and proofs are in the main so unsatisfactory, that we are more inclined than ever to be omnivorous".
 The Quarterly Journal of Science concluded that "we have been unable to find a trace of sound logic or convincing argument in the whole book, and are more than ever assured that our omnivorous diet is the right one."

-The British Medical Journal attacked the book in an 1897 review as non-scientific.
-The review noted that Smith relied on obsolete historical sources and that his religious arguments were "fanciful".
-The book was also mocked for physiological inaccuracies—for example, Smith mistakenly claimed that the pancreas secretes nitrogen when dietary intake is lacking.
+In 1897, The British Medical Journal criticised the book as non-scientific.
+The review stated that Smith relied on obsolete historical sources and described his religious arguments as "fanciful".
+It also criticised physiological errors, including Smith's claim that the pancreas secretes nitrogen when dietary intake is lacking.

 Legacy

-In 1860, Smith published The Principles and Practice of Vegetarian Cookery, an ovo-lacto vegetarian cookbook, at the request of James Simpson, to whom it was also dedicated.
+In 1860, Smith published The Principles and Practice of Vegetarian Cookery, an ovo-lacto vegetarian cookbook, at the request of James Simpson, to whom it was dedicated.

+Scottish vegetarian activist John Davie was partly influenced by Fruits and Farinacea to become a vegetarian.

-In his 1898 history of the vegetarian movement, Fifty Years of Food Reform, historian Charles W. Forward described Fruits and Farinacea as "the most comprehensive and complete work on the subject published in England up to that date".
-Contemporary historian James Gregory has characterised the book as a "major text" in the development of the vegetarian movement.
+In his 1898 history of the vegetarian movement, Fifty Years of Food Reform, Charles W. Forward described Fruits and Farinacea as "the most comprehensive and complete work on the subject published in England up to that date".
+Modern historian James Gregory has described the book as a "major text" in the development of the vegetarian movement.